Depending on your age at the time of settlement, you may elect one or more of the available settlement options for your pension plan holdings.

 The Pension Administration Committee of the McGill University Pension Plan is has negotiated preferential rates with certain financial institutions for members wishing to purchase an annuity or open a LIF account.
 This may provide members with non-commissioned annuity rates as well as access to a wide range of professionally- managed investments funds at preferential management rates.

-To learn more about the Sun Life and Standard Life offers, you are invited to contact them directly at the numbers below.
+To learn more about the Sun Life offer, you are invited to contact them directly at:

 For your convenience, information packages prepared by Sun Life and Standard Life may also be obtained at the McGill University Pension Administration office located at 688 Sherbrooke, suite 1420.
 You may also refer to Sun Life's documentation: